grpc/proposal/A59-audit-logging.md

 ```

 Note that `DENY` and `ALLOW` in the enum refer to the RBAC decisions, not
 RBAC actions.
-For example, we consider it as `DENY` decision when a RBAC
+For example, we consider it to be a `DENY` decision when a RBAC
-rejects the RPC whether there is no policy match from a RBAC with `ALLOW`
+rejects the RPC, regardless of whether it is because there is no policy match
-action or there is a match from a RBAC with `DENY` policy.
-Likewise for `ALLOW`.
+from a RBAC with the `ALLOW` action, or because there is a match for a RBAC
+with a `DENY` action.
+Likewise, it is an `ALLOW` decision when there are no
+matches to RBACs with a `DENY` action and at least one match to an RBAC with an
+`ALLOW` action.

 For the audit logger configuration, we will follow the existing `access_log`
 field in the [HTTP Connection Manager][HttpConnectionManager proto] by adding